MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 The [ItemsRepeater](./items-repeater.md) control also is used to display collections, but it's designed as a building block for creating a custom control to suit your particular UI requirements.
 It doesn't have the same built-in features and functionality as ListView and GridView, so you'll need to implement any necessary features or interactions.
 Use ItemsRepeater if you have a highly customized UI that you can't create by using either ListView or GridView, or if your data source requires different behavior for each item.

-Learn more about ItemsRepeater by reading its [Guidelines](./items-repeater.md) and [API Documentation](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater) pages.
+Learn more about ItemsRepeater by reading its [Guidelines](./items-repeater.md) and [API documentation](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater).

 ## Examples